 Once you make your selection, you have the option to filter the selection based on item type: "All Items," "Bodies Only," "Faces Only," or "Edges Only."
 Press the Tab key to cycle through the selection filters.
 Or, press B for "Bodies Only," F for "Faces Only," and E for "Edges Only."

 You can also select multiple objects by holding down the Shift key and clicking each object, one by one.
-To select all items in your design space, press the Command key and A. To deselect, press the Escape key or click an empty area of the grid.
+To select all items in your design space, press the Command and A keys.
+To deselect, press the Escape key or click an empty area of the grid.

 Each selection you make is indicated with a blue color, and any measurement related to your selection appears at the bottom of the screen.